Florida Legislature: House of Representatives

 Members of the House of Representatives are elected for terms of two years in each even-numbered year.

 Term limits

-On November 3, 1992, almost 77 percent of Florida voters backed Amendment 9, the Florida Term Limits Amendment, which amended the State Constitution, to enact eight-year term limits on federal and state officials.
-Under the amendment, former members can be elected again after a two-year break.
-In 1995, the U.S. Supreme Court ruled that states could not enact congressional term limits, but ruled that the state-level term limits remain.
+In 1992, voters passed Amendment 9 to amend the State Constitution to limit federal and state officials to eight-year terms.
+In 1995, the U.S. Supreme Court ruled that states could not enact congressional term limits.

 Qualifications

 Florida legislators must be at least twenty-one years old, an elector and resident of their district, and must have resided in Florida for at least two years before an election.

 Legislative session

-Each year during which the Legislature meets constitutes a new Legislative Session.

-Committee weeks

-Legislators start Committee activity in September of the year before the Regular Legislative Session.
-Because Florida is a part-time legislature, this is necessary to allow legislators time to work their bills through the Committee process, before the Regular Legislative Session.

-Regular legislative session
+Regular legislative sessions

-The Florida Legislature meets in a 60-day Regular Legislative Session each year.
-Regular Legislative Sessions in odd-numbered years must begin on the first Tuesday after the first Monday in March and on the second Tuesday after the first Monday in January of each even-numbered year.
+The Florida Legislature meets in a 60-day regular legislative session each year.
+Regular legislative sessions in odd-numbered years must begin on the first Tuesday after the first Monday in March and on the second Tuesday after the first Monday in January of each even-numbered year.

-Before 1991, the Regular Legislative Session began in April.
-Senate Joint Resolution 380 (1989) proposed to the voters a Constitutional Amendment (approved November 1990) that shifted the starting date of Regular Legislative Session from April to February.
-Subsequently, Senate Joint Resolution 2606 (1994) proposed to the voters a Constitutional Amendment (approved November 1994) shifting the start date to March, where it remains.
-In recent years, the Legislature has opted to start in January to allow lawmakers to be home with their families during school spring breaks, and to give more time ahead of the legislative elections in the Fall.
+Before 1991, the regular legislative session began in April.
+Senate Joint Resolution 380 (1989) proposed to the voters a constitutional amendment (approved November 1990) that shifted the starting date of regular legislative session from April to February.
+Subsequently, Senate Joint Resolution 2606 (1994) proposed to the voters a constitutional amendment (approved November 1994) shifting the start date to March, where it remains.
+In recent years, the legislature has opted to start in January to allow lawmakers to be home with their families during school spring breaks, and to give more time ahead of the legislative elections in the Fall.